Identified Flying Objects – Ezekiel 1

 If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking.
 James 1:5 (NLT)

-Some have interpreted the wheels in Ezekiel’s vision as a reference to UFOs in the Bible.
-But these need to be examined in the context of the entire vision, which in totality describes the glory and majesty of God.
-The Lord chose to reveal this to Ezekiel for our benefit as well as a means to strengthen him, for like the prophet Jeremiah, Ezekiel was being sent to speak the words of God to a people who were in no way prepared to listen.
-It was a thankless and sometimes dangerous assignment from an earthly perspective, but at all times he was being held and protected by the loving hands of God.
+The Lord chose to reveal this exotic vision to Ezekiel both for our benefit and as a means to call and strengthen Ezekiel for service.
+Like the prophet Jeremiah, Ezekiel was being sent to speak the words of God to people who were in no way intending to listen to the Lord.
+But both prophets were still charged with doing so.
+It was a thankless and often dangerous assignment, from an earthly perspective, but at all times, they were being protected and kept safe in the loving hands of God as they sought to follow His will.

 Reflection